r-devel/r-dev-web/WindowsBuilds/Rtools42/rtools.md

 Rtools is a toolchain bundle used for building R packages from source (those that need compilation of C/C++ or Fortran code) and for build R itself.
-Rtools42 is used for R-4.2.x (and R-devel, the development version of R since revision 81360).
+Rtools42 is used for R 4.2.x and currently for R-devel, the development version of R since revision 81360.

-Rtools42 consists of Msys2 build tools, GCC 10/MinGW-w64 compiler toolchain and libraries, and QPDF.
+Rtools42 consists of Msys2 build tools, GCC 10/MinGW-w64 compiler toolchain and libraries and QPDF.
 Rtools42 supports 64-bit Windows and UCRT as the C runtime.
-The code compiled by earlier versions of Rtools for MSVCRT as the C runtime is incompatible and has to be recompiled with Rtools42 for use in R packages.
+The code compiled by earlier versions of Rtools is incompatible and has to be recompiled with Rtools42 for use in R packages.
 Switching to UCRT allows to use UTF-8 as the native encoding on Windows.

 ## Installing Rtools42